These are the remaining undefeated DII men’s college basketball teams | NCAA.com

 The Eagles are already 4-0 in conference and have a victory over their GLIAC foe and defending champion Ferris State.
 Five-straight home games should help keep their momentum rolling.

-The Fighting Knights are off to a perfect 9-0 start but have quite the schedule ahead of them.
-Lynn still has two games left against each of nationally-ranked Nova Southeastern, Florida Southern, and Barry.
+The Fighting Knights are off to a perfect 11-0 start but have quite the schedule ahead of them.
+Lynn still has two games left against each of nationally-ranked Nova Southeastern and Florida Southern as well as a Barry team that has been in and out of the top 25 in 2018.

 Three of the last four DII men’s basketball national champions —Ferris State, Northwest Missouri State, and Florida Southern — all hoisted the trophy with just one loss.
 The last team to run the table and complete a perfect season was the 2009 Findlay Oilers, who won a 56-53 thriller in overtime against Cal Poly Pomona.
 The Oilers were just the fourth team to accomplish the feat since the first 1957 DII men’s basketball championship.